Last updated: December 1, 2020

 Thorough sanitation is carried out using EPA-registered products known to kill SARS-CoV-2.
 Sanitation will come in the form of fogging the room with disinfectant as well as wiping down all surfaces with disinfectant.

 Hand sanitizer and wipes will be available throughout campus.
 Students will be able to wipe down their work areas/classroom desks as often as they like.

-The campus HVAC system will be upgraded to MERV 13 filtration and fresh air intake will be set to a maximum.
+The campus HVAC system has been upgraded to MERV 13 filtration and fresh air intake has been set to a maximum.

-Plexiglass barriers will be installed in high-traffic areas.
+Plexiglass barriers have been installed in high-traffic areas.
 Additional portable plexiglass barriers will be available for students to use when and where they would like.
-Lab seating dividers will be installed.
+Lab seating dividers have also been installed.